BazarganDev/ISS-Insight/README.md

 # ISS Insight 🛰️
 Real-Time International Space Station (ISS) Tracker with Python

-A python script to fetch TLE data of the ISS (ZARYA) satellite, calculate its position, predict its orbit and visualize its trajectory on an interactive map.
+A Python script to fetch TLE data of the ISS (ZARYA) satellite, calculate its position, predict its orbit and visualize its trajectory on an interactive map.
 Thanks to [Celestrak](https://celestrak.org/) We can access to the TLE data of satellites, including International Space Station. before running the code, let me walk you through some important key concepts.
 I'm indeed not a specialist in satellites though, therefore I will provide these information with their sources.
 Please take your time and read these concepts.
 By understanding these concepts, you will understand the logic behind the script very easily:

 ## Key Concepts
 ### What is a TLE?